Languages at Dal

 Why learn your new language at Dal?

-Whether you want to major in a language, add a language minor to another program, or simply take a course or two, you can take advantage of Dalhousie’s remarkable strengths in language teaching and scholarship.
+Whether you want to major in a language program, add a language minor to another program, or simply take a course or two, you can take advantage of Dalhousie’s remarkable strengths in language teaching and scholarship.

 Dal's Faculty of Arts and Social Sciences offers programs in some of the languages most commonly spoken around the world.

-Dalhousie also has a unique position as a centre where the Classical languages of Greek, Hebrew, and Latin, the sources of many modern languages, are taught within a programme of study of Ancient cultures which retain real relevance to contemporary world issues.
+Dalhousie also has a unique position as an institution where the Department of Classics offers courses in the languages of Greek, Hebrew, and Latin, the sources of many modern languages, are taught within a programme of study of Ancient cultures which retain real relevance to contemporary world issues.
 We offer established study abroad opportunities and exchanges to support language learning.
 We also offer a Certificate in Intercultural Communication that links language learning to cultural competency in a world of rapid and intensifying exchanges.

 Languages open doors.
 Open yours at Dalhousie.